scc-digitalhub/hub/catalog/functions/download-sentinel-data/0.11.7/README.md

 - **Large geographic areas**: May require 10+ GB for month-long searches
 - **Band math / preprocessing**: Adds 20–30% overhead to storage needs

-Recommend volume for running this function in flood analysis scenario is.
+Voume for running this function depends on the requirements which depends on many factors such as type of elaboration, data period, index, geometry etc. for e.g. the recommended volume for running this function in flood analysis scenario is.

 ```json